Khal-Shah/git-github-rsma/README.md

 ex: 'git pull origin master' (will fetch/update files from remote to local repo)

 •Push your own changes into central repo with 'git push'

+Making Changes:

+There is an intermediary layer between your workspace and local repo To commit changes into local repo, those files must be added to index first.

+git status: tells you which files are added to index and are ready to commit

+git add: lets you add files to your index

+git commit: after adding to index, lets you make changes to local repo

+Ex: git commit -m "description"